ilmanzo/ilmanzo.github.com/_posts/2014-07-09-btrfs-mirroring.md

 /dev/sda2       5.8G  590M  5.0G  11% /data
 {% endhighlight %}

-thanks to the power of [btrfs](http://en.wikipedia.org/wiki/Btrfs), let's add a second hard disk, mirrored AND without reformatting! :) also note the different size....
+thanks to the power of [btrfs](http://en.wikipedia.org/wiki/Btrfs), let's add a second hard disk, with mirrored data AND without unmounting/reformatting! :) also note the different size....

 {% highlight bash %}